swinton/Blasting-off-with-the-GitHub-API/README.md

 ## Lessons

+### Lesson 0
+In which we provide an overview of API, Why Even API, stuff about the GitHub API?

 ### Lesson 1
 Using the browser, make a few unauthenticated requests, talk about JSON, point out the JSONView extension for Chrome.